samajammin/simple-democracy/README.md

 Leave this terminal window open.

-Paste the Mnemonic from Ganache into MetaMask.
+Paste the Mnemonic from Ganache into MetaMask using the ["import with seed phrase" option](https://medium.com/publicaio/how-import-a-wallet-to-your-metamask-account-dcaba25e558d).
+From the MetaMask network dropdown, select the private network (Localhost 8545).
 You should now have control of the generated addresses to sign transactions.

 ## Using the dApp